Before Iris Dynamics...

 Simplified Electrical Installation

-All our actuators operate using low DC voltage which suits applications in which power can most conveniently be delivered by battery.
+All our motors operate using low DC voltage which suits applications in which power can most conveniently be delivered by battery.
 Additionally this feature makes for a much easier connection to grid power by not requiring any special infrastructure beyond standard AC power outlets.

 Device Specific Calibration